• Skip to main content

 If you don’t have time to include any work-at-home jobs in your life right now but really want to help your family’s budget, try living more frugally.
 It’s a great way to find more money without having to do more work.
 I have some posts to help get you started and a few other resources.

-• 30 Frugal Green Living Tips
+- 30 Frugal Green Living Tips

-• Lessons from the Amish That Save You Money
+- Lessons from the Amish That Save You Money

-• 8 Depression Era Tips That Save Money
+- 8 Depression Era Tips That Save Money

-• 6 Ways to Save Money on Laundry
+- How to Save Money on Groceries

-• 11 Ways to Lower Your Energy Bill
+- 11 Ways to Lower Your Energy Bill

-• 7 Vintage Homemaking Skills That Save You Money
+- 7 Vintage Homemaking Skills That Save You Money

-Don’t get discouraged if some of the work from home jobs don’t work for you.
+Don’t get discouraged if some of the work-from-home jobs don’t work for you.
 Just keep trying new things, there are so many great options out there to help you bring in some income as a homemaker.

-1. Rachel G
+Rachel G says

 Cool that you’ve found a bunch of different strategies!
 A vacation is definitely expensive, but if you save for it a little over time it’ll happen eventually! 🙂 That’s really cool that you’re working with a local magazine to write regularly!

-• Lisa Sharp
+Lisa Sharp says

 So true, little bits add up!
 Writing for the magazine is a lot of fun.
 I’m learning a lot about my area while doing it, added bonus.

-2. Southern Style
+Southern Style says

 These are great ideas!
 I’m currently a teacher but I’m considering coming home next year to help out more with our family business, but I would still like to have a side hustle-I’ll consider some of these!